Naomib2211/Bone-Apetite/README.md

     - Contents:

-        * Shows why the cafe started.
+        * Shows the purpose of the cafe.
-        * Why cafe is different than others.
+        * Why this cafe is different than others.
         * The variety of things the cafe offers.